guide2womenleaderscom

 Minister of Education.

-Minister of Intergovernmental Affairs 1999-2003 and Minister of Minister of Agriculture, Food and Rural Initiatives since 2003.
+Minister of Intergovernmental Affairs 1999-2003 and Minister of Minister of Agriculture, Food and Rural Initiatives 2003-09 and of Finance from 2009.

 Nunavut